-The biggest publicly reported domain sale of 2026 so far is NAS.com at $1.25 million.
-The largest .ai sale ever publicly recorded, Bot.ai at $1.2 million, closed two months before it.
-The full top 20 sales so far this year add up to more than $7 million in verified transactions.
+The biggest publicly reported domain sale of 2026 is AI.com at $70,000,000, the largest domain sale ever publicly recorded.
+It more than doubles the prior record, Voice.com at $30 million in 2019.
+The reported buyer is Kris Marszalek, CEO of Crypto.com.
+Bot.ai at $1.2 million is still the largest publicly recorded .ai sale, though it now sits at #5 overall.
+The full top 20 sales so far this year add up to more than $98 million in verified transactions.
 Yet many people outside the domain industry don't know how to use this information to their advantage.

-Below is the live, sortable list of the 20 highest publicly reported domain sales of 2026, with current Ahrefs metrics (Domain Rating, active backlinks, referring domains) attached to every row.
+Below is the live, sortable list of the 20 highest publicly reported domain sales of 2026, with current Semrush metrics (Authority Score, backlinks, referring domains) attached to every row.
 We rebuild this tracker as new sales get verified by DNJournal and NameBio, so the chart you see today will look very different by December.

 You can use it three ways.
 If you're naming a company, it's a market floor: it tells you what other people are paying for short, generic, or category-defining names right now.
 If you already own a name, it's a comparable: you can read your asset against names in a similar shape and class.
 If you're just curious about where money is moving on the internet, this is one of the cleaner reads available.